Zeioth/latencyflex2-installer/README.md

 If you install new games after installing LatencyFlex2, you will have to run this installer again, if you want to use LatencyFlex2 on them.

-## Why not an AUR package?
+## Why not making an AUR package?
 I wanted to create an AUR installer so people could use LatencyFlex2 even easier.
-But according to the conventions it is not a good idea for an AUR package to modify files in the user directory.
+But according to the conventions it is not a good idea for an package to modify files in the user directory.
 So I think it is better if people run this script instead.
 It should force anyone with common sense to read it before executing it.